WenJinfeng/SateLight/README.md

 # SateLight: A Satellite Application Update Framework for Satellite Computing

+ This paper has been accepted for publication in ASE 2025!

  We release data and code used in this study to support reproducibility and future research.